jdwhite/xymon-ext/README.md

     Source: http://status.box.com

 The extended log is only available for tests that have experienced issues in the past five days.
 Please note that while the timestamp at the beginning of each event log entry is converted to the time zone of your choice, any time references in the body of the event are not since the formats of those are more free-form.
 I do plan to try and address this in a later release as well as automatically determine the local time zone so it doesn't have to be hard coded at the end of box2localtime().

 server/apple_monitor
 --------------------
 Monitors Apple's numerous services using data retrieved from http://www.apple.com/support/systemstatus/.
 Because Apple's status page requires javascript, this test requires phantiomjs (http://phantomjs.org) and the included 'dumpurl.js' file to renter the javascript and produce HTML this test can consume.
 Be sure to modify the following variables in apple_monitor accordingly.

     $::PHANTOMJS    = "/usr/local/bin/phantomjs";
     $::DUMPURLJS    = "/usr/local/libexec/dumpurl.js";

-Apple's status page currently includes three main service categories:
+Apple's status page currently includes 36 tests.
+Since they are no longer categorized, tests are grouped by the following:

-Services, Store, and iCloud.
-This test treats each category as a separate host, each with their own set of tests, for a total of 35 tests.
+* Store:	anything ending in *store*.
+* iCloud:	contains *iCloud* or "*in the Cloud*"
+* Services:	(*everything else*)

 The hosts.cfg file should contain the following:

     group
     0.0.0.0         store.apple.com                 # conn NAME:"Apple Stores"